mlflow/mlflow/docs/source/llms/deployments/index.rst

 .. important::

     Only install plugin packages you trust.
-Starting a server with plugin provider will execute arbitrary codes in the plugin package, including possibly reading any files on your machine.
+Starting a server with plugin provider will execute arbitrary codes in the plugin package.

 .. code-block:: python
     :caption: Example